IreneKilgannon/wsaa-project/README.md

 ## __Known Issues__

-Users can update other users profile information.
+* Users can update other users profile information.

-If a user wants to update their profile, they must also update their password.
+* If a user wants to update their profile, they must enter a password.

-Occasional glitches can usually be rectified by refreshing the page.
+* Occasional glitches can usually be rectified by refreshing the page.

 ## __Future Improvements__

-Login/logout functionality.
+* Login/logout functionality.
 Specifically a group login/logout functionality so each group can view their own patterns.
 Authorization and authenticate would be required.

-Users can only update their own information.
+* Users should only be allowed to update their own information.

+* Users could request to borrow a pattern at the click of a button.

+* A bootstap modal to confirm delete.
+Current confirm method is a bit ugly.

-Despite declarations of _"I'm not buying any more fabric"_, every sewist has an extensive fabric collection.
+* Despite declarations of _"I'm not buying any more fabric"_, every sewist has an extensive fabric collection.
 A similar project to keep track of the ever-growing fabric collection would be very useful!
 The table for this would most definitely not include how much was spent on each piece!

 ## __References__